Essential Guide on What Happens If You Don't Eat Enough Protein?

 Key Takeaways:

 Protein is an essential macronutrient that plays a crucial role in maintaining overall health.
 It is involved in numerous bodily functions and is essential for the growth, repair, and maintenance of tissues.
 Inadequate protein consumption can have detrimental effects on the body, leading to various health risks and negative impacts.
-What happens if you don't eat enough protein includes.
+What happens if you don't eat enough protein?
+Read on and learn more about it.

 Health Risks of Inadequate Protein Consumption